Jtrnb/EyesOfValor/Player Guide/Creating A Character.md

 - You may buy abilities on the [[Prowess Tree.canvas|Prowess Tree]] by using [[Leveling#Even Levels:|Prowess Points]], gained through leveling up.
 ## Inventory:
 - Your character inventory is very limited when determining how much gear you can bring out on Hunts.
-- Your base inventory provides you with a C
+- Your base inventory provides you with a Capacity of 4 + Endurance, Capacity being a value that will be filled by the items you bring.
+- Each item you carry will have a Capacity value.
+The Capacity value of your items may not exceed your personal Capacity value.
+If an item does not have a Capacity it is treated as bearing no weight and it free to carry.